-UHV offers many of its programs in the Houston area at the UH System's teaching center in Katy.
-A number of UHV faculty and staff are located at these teaching centers.
+UHV offers many of its programs in the Houston area at the UHV Katy location.
+A number of UHV faculty and staff are located there.
 Additionally, UHV delivers courses to other sites within the service region.

 Student Support Units

 Career Services